El Penedès: The Richness of Catalunya’s Famous Wine Region

 Cava is a white sparkling wine, which could be compared to Champagne.
 It can suit everyones taste buds.
 It has so many different levels of sweetness that it is impossible for one not to enjoy drinking it.
 Cava varies from dry – brut nature, extra brut, brut, extra sec, seco, semisec, dulce – to sweetest.

 Having said that, escape Barcelona’s chaos by taking a trip to El Penedès.
 Lose yourself in its picturesque countryside, beautiful vineyards and enjoy tasting all of Cava’s exquisite tastes.

-Sant Sadurní d’Anoia is named as the capital of Cava and you can find many companies which offer tours round several wineries in a day.
+The capital of cava is of course Sant Sadurní d’Anoia.
+You can find many companies which offer tours around several wineries in a day.
 Most include wine tastings at each winery and some even include some traditional Catalan food.
 Just remember to pace yourself so that you make it through to the last one!

-Sant Sadurní d’Anoia is a pretty area with lovely architecture surrounded by over 80 wineries to choose from.
+Sant Sadurní d’Anoia is a pretty area with lovely architecture.
+Over 80 wineries surround this beautiful area.
 It is possible to get there by train by Rodalies line C4 (Manresa – St. Vicenç de Calders, Stop Sant Sadurní d’Anoia)